tiurin/frontend-nanodegree-mobile-portfolio/README.md

 * Use optimized images
 * Separate read and write values for layout so that reading does not trigger layout run for every loop cycle, as described in https://developers.google.com/web/fundamentals/performance/rendering/avoid-large-complex-layouts-and-layout-thrashing#avoid-layout-thrashing
 * Use requestAnimationFrame to queue animation changes on scroll events.
 There are multiple scroll events in a short period of time, let browser decide when is the best time to render changes fired by those scrolls.
+* Move calculations and DOM querying outside loops where possible
+* Calculate loop exit condition once
+* Use more performant Web API methods (`getElementsByClassName` and `getElementById`)
+* Reduce number of flying pizzas to only visible for current screen
+* Enable hardware acceleration for moving pizzas